-Philanthropic Organizations are essential partners in the Opening Doors Across America Initiative.
+Philanthropic Organizations are essential partners in preventing and ending homelessness.
 Philanthropy can help USICH and our partners around the country achieve the goals of Opening Doors by taking action in several key areas.

 Collaborative leadership is a key area where philanthropy can make a huge difference in communities where they invest.
 Are the right people at the table from the public and the private sector, including business and faith communities and top government officials?
 Are philanthropic leaders participating and pushing for change?
 Does a community need to invest in an intermediary that will help build consensus for a local Opening Doors plan and then shepherd implementation?

 Fund Best and Promising Practices and Encourage Research

 We need to invest in what works.
 For foundations, that means making sure that grants are structured to encourage the use of promising and best practices and to encourage the collection of data to measure results.
 In areas where we need better information—such as around effective practices for unaccompanied youth experiencing homelessness—we need help investing in research that will build our knowledge base.

 Increase Affordable Housing Stock for Extremely Low-Income Families and Individuals

 Many foundations are playing critical roles in the preservation and creation of affordable housing.
 That continues to be important, but there has to be closer attention paid to what is defined as “affordable.”
 We will not end homelessness without an adequate supply of affordable housing that serves the very lowest income households (15% of Area Median Income).
 Too often foundations support organizations that provide housing for households at 50-60% of Area Median Income.
 While this work is important, it can mean that individuals with the lowest incomes are priced out of “affordable” housing.
 Foundations can also encourage local housing agencies to review their policies and practices to determine if they are helping prevent homelessness for people with public housing or housing choice vouchers, and whether they are screening in families and individuals experiencing homelessness.

 Support Affordable Care Act Implementation